Operations on spectral partition Lie algebras and TAQ cohomology: Preliminaries

-(3).
-We have $i_k \leq (p- 1)(1+ e) \mathrm{deg}(w)- \iota$.
-The homological degree of $(i_1,\ldots, i_k, e,w)$ is $((1 + e) \mathrm{deg}(w)- e) + i_1 + \ldots + i_k - k$. \end{theorem} Nonetheless, their method does not yield explicit descriptions of the nature of the operations, nor are the composition products or the relations among the operations clarified.
+In other words, Brantner and Mathew identified the underlying functor of $\pazocal{L}_p$, but not the monadic structure.
 In the rest of the paper, we use a dual bar spectral sequence to compute the relations among the unary operations.
-By comparing with the bases in the above theorem, we show that the spectral sequences of interest degenerate.
-Then we define a composition product among unary operations and construct a shifted Lie bracket with restrictions on the homotopy group of spectral partition Lie algebras.
-Finally we deduce that these are all the natural operations and construct the target category.
+By comparing with the bases in the above theorem, we show that the spectral sequences of interest degenerate and deduce the composition product among unary operations.
+Then we use the homotopy fixed points spectral sequence to deduce a shifted Lie algebra structure with restrictions on the homotopy group of spectral partition Lie algebras.
+Finally we show that these are all the natural operations and construct the target category that captures all algebraic structures on the homotopy group of spectral partition Lie algebras.